Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 1940

-Kabuki was interrupted by the World War Ⅱ.
+Kabuki performances were interrupted due to World War II.

 1947

-After the end of the war, Kabuki was revived as Youth Kabuki, and it was dedicated to the Sugafune Shrine during the Autumn Festival.
+After the war, kabuki was revived as Youth Kabuki, with performances dedicated to the Sugafune Shrine during the Autumn Festival.

 1980